arlenawu/stock-analysis/README.md

     Next i

-To finish things off, a button was placed on the spreadsheet that the user could click on to begin the analysis, and upon cicking the button a dialogue box was set to pop up to ask the user which year they would like to run the analysis on (2017 or 2018).
+To finish things off, a button was placed on the spreadsheet that the user could click on to begin the analysis, and upon clicking the button a dialogue box was set to pop up to ask the user which year they would like to run the analysis on (2017 or 2018).

 ### Overview of Refactored Code
 The refactored code focused on reducing the number of iterations through the dataset that the for loops in the original code made.
-Instead of iterating through the data once for each of the twelve stock names, or 'tickers', for a total of twelve times, the refactored code only needs to interate through all the data *once* while calculating the Total Daily Volume and the Yearly Returns for all twelve stocks at the same time.
+Instead of iterating through the data once for each of the twelve stock names, or 'tickers', for a total of twelve times, the refactored code only needs to iterate through all the data *once* while calculating the Total Daily Volume and the Yearly Returns for all twelve stocks at the same time.

 The simplification process of the for loops was first begun by creating three new arrays -- tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
 Each of these three arrays contain twelve entries to represent each of the 12 stocks, or 'tickers', and to hold the values of their Total Daily Volumes, Starting Prices, and Ending Prices.